 Opening a separate bank account has a lot of advantages.
 Even if you'll just be running a small club at first you should still set up separate banking for your club - don't use your personal bank account.

-You can probably set up your account entirely online without ever visiting a branch.
+You can more than likely set up your account entirely online without ever visiting a branch.
 Make sure your bank has online access and a mobile app so you can easily access everything you need while traveling to tournaments and events.

 Managing all of your club finances online will help save time throughout the year.